adityasikarwarr1/newproject-demo/README.md

 # newproject-demo
-this is my first git resiptery
+this is my first git resipotery